jni/ilovesymposia.com/2014/07/17/scipy-2014-recap/index.md

 .. link:
 .. description:
 .. type: text
-.. excerpt: I just got back home from the [SciPy 2014](https://conference.scipy.org/scipy2014/) conference in Austin, TX.
-Here are my thoughts after this year's conference.

-## About SciPy in general

-Since my first SciPy in 2012, I've decided to prioritise programming conferences over scientific ones, because the value I get for my time is just that much higher.
-At a scientific conference, I certainly become aware of way-cool stuff going on in other research labs in my area.
-Once I get home, however, I go back to whatever I was doing.
-In contrast, at programming conferences, I become aware of new tools and practices that *change the way I do science.* In his [keynote](https://www.youtube.com/watch?v=1e26rp6qPbA) this year, Greg Wilson said of Software Carpentry, "We save researchers a day a week for the rest of their careers."
-I feel the same way about SciPy in general.

-In the 2012 sprints, I learned about [GitHub Pull Requests](https://help.github.com/articles/using-pull-requests) and code review, the lingua franca of open source development today.
-I can't express how useful that's been.
-I also started my ongoing collaboration with the [scikit-image](http://scikit-image.org/) project, which has enabled my research to reach far more users than I ever could have achieved on my own.

-No scientific conference I've been to has had such an impact on my science output, nor can I imagine one doing so.
-.. has_math: no
 .. status: published
-.. wp-status: publish
 -->

 <html><body><p>I just got back home from the <a href="https://conference.scipy.org/scipy2014/">SciPy 2014</a> conference in Austin, TX.
 Here are my thoughts after this year's conference.